edibotopic/edibotopic-website/content/notes/systemism.md

 +++

 We can experience a system as a whole or analyse it into its constituent parts.
-A worldview that privileges the former is called "holism", and the latter "reductionism".
-In everyday conversation, holism typically carries a positive connotation, whereas reductionism is often levelled as a criticism.
+The worldview that privileges the first is called "holism", the second "reductionism".
+In everyday ife, holism typically has a positive connotation, while reductionism is viewed negatively.

 Domains that are interpreted as emphasising analysis, most notably science, are called "reductionist" when their method is taken to filter out important aspects of the world.
 In recent years, a critique of food and nutritional scientists, which argued that they were guilty of "nutritional reductionism", gained significant traction.
-The critics instead advocated for various kinds of holism.
+The critics instead advocating for holism, often advancing an explicit skepticism of analysis.

-If the scientist is the archetypal reductionist, then the archetypal holist is the artist, experiencing the world as it is given and integrating multiple aspects of that experience into their art.
+If the scientist is the archetypal reductionist, the archetypal holist might be the artist, who experiences the world as it is given and integrates multiple aspects of that experience into their art.

 The dichotomy between holism and reductionism is usually false.
 A scientist who appreciates the holistic beauty of plants is more likely to become interested in their analysis.
-An artist who is aware of the geometrical patterns in the parts of nature may incorporate them into their artwork.
-While there are scientific disciplines that focus on parts (molecular biology), there are also those focused on wholes (synthetic biology), and many scientists that oscillate between them.
+An artist who is aware of the geometrical patterns in the parts of nature can incorporate them into their artistic vision.
+While there are scientific disciplines that focus on parts (molecular biology), there are also those focused on wholes (synthetic biology), and many scientists that oscillate between these frames.

 There is a verticality in how we contrast holism and reductionism.
 We imagine experiencing the whole at a "high level" and the parts at a "low level".
 At the higher level, we can "take everything in" but at the low level we "miss the big picture".
-Even stronger, some argue that analysis risks _destroying_ the whole, with our immediate experience being displaced by a symbolic language of atoms, bits, molecules, and nutrients.
+Even stronger, some argue that analysis risks actively _destroying_ the whole, with our immediate experience being somehow displaced by a symbolic language of atoms, bits, molecules, and nutrients.

-Instead, reductionism can be thought of as a narrowing of perspective.
+Reductionism can instead be thought of as a narrowing of perspective.
 In that sense, holism itself is a kind of reductionism, as it narrows our perspective to the whole, a particular level of analysis.
 Just as we can be "nutritional reductionists" (reducing food to nutrients), we can also be "sensory reductionists" (reducing food to sense experience) or "cultural reductionists" (reducing food to its socio-cultural role).
-Each of these is a legitimate way to analyse food but none of them is total.
+Each of these is a legitimate way to analyse food but none of them provides a totalising account.

 To be more clear, we can think of two general kinds of reduction, each amounting to a narrowing of perspective: